PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Create-Custom-Role-Definitions-and-Assignments.md

 ## Assign the Custom Policy at the Intermediate Root Management Group

-You now need to assign the policy and in this example, we will assign it at `es_root`.
+You now need to assign the `Enforce-RG-Tags` policy and in this example, we will assign it at `es_root`.
 To do this, update your existing `archetype_extension_es_root.tmpl.json` file with the below code and save it.

 ```json
 {